tristan-evans-od/rhcsa-notes/security.md

 You can manage firewalld using the command line utility `firewall-cmd`:

-* Get the default zone:
+* Use the `--get-default-zone` switch to get the default zone:

-`firewall-cmd --get-default-zone`

-* Set the default zone:
+* Use the `--set-default-zone` switch to set the default zone:

-`firewall-cmd --set-default-zone=internal`

-* List all the configured interfaces and services allowed through a zone:
+* Use the `--list-all` switch to list all the configured interfaces and services allowed through a zone:

-`firewall-cmd --list-all`

 * Use the `--permanent` switch for changes that persist through reboots